ATR-decnef/WAM_publish/README.md

 # data
 - `df_rule_hit_switch.csv`: The data of the rule prediction main task used in the paper.
+- `df_practice.csv`: The data of the practice task for the rule prediction main task used in the paper.
 - `df_score_hit.csv`: The data of the score prediction task used in the paper.
 - `players_rewards.csv`: The data of the participants' demographics and rewards.